vokac/iam-website/content/en/docs/reference/configuration/_index.md

 # verify token signatures
 IAM_KEY_STORE_LOCATION=

+# HTTP caching header setting public key lifetime (in seconds).
+# The recommended lifetime according to the WLCG profile* is 6 hours
+IAM_JWK_CACHE_LIFETIME=21600

 # IAM will look for trust anchors in this directory.
 These trust anchors are
 # needed for TLS operations where the IAM acts as a client (i.e., to
 # authenticate to remote SAML Identity providers)